 A 48mm hole in the lid is required to insert the vacuum valve.
 If you don’t have a 48mm drill, you can use the valve to draw a diameter of 48mm on the lid.
 Then a hole can be easily cut in the plastic lid with a sharp utility knife.
 Initially cut the hole a little smaller than 48mm and sand away the rest to make sure the pressure valve fits properly.

-- Top side pressure valve
+- Top part valve

 - Rubber ring

 - Adjustment nut

 For a cyclone filter system to work properly, the anti-crush pressure valve must remain closed during normal use, otherwise dust will still end up in the vacuum cleaner.
 A valve that opens continuously is a sign that A. the spring resistance isn’t set correctly or B. the negative pressure is too high (for example, because dust is being sucked through a dust port that is too small).
 In those cases, a number of things can be done:

 - Tighten the adjustment nut to increase the spring resistance.
 Turn the adjustment nut with a maximum of two rotations each time and then test the system.
 This prevents the pressure valve from being adjusted too tightly causing the valve not to open in a timely manner and thereby crushing the dustbin.
 For our blue dustbins the adjustment nut should be set slightly below the center of the threaded portion of the bolt.